-This short report is the first of a series of reports on a new national survey of poverty and social exclusion.
-The survey is the responsibility of a research team from four universities - York, Bristol, Loughborough and Herriot-Watt - and the Office of National Statistics (ONS), financed by the Joseph Rowntree Foundation.
+This is a preliminary report in a series of reports on a new national survey of poverty and social exclusion.
+A similar report dealing only with a comparison between England and Scotland has been submitted to the Scottish Affairs Committee.
+The survey is the responsibility of a research team from four universities - York, Bristol, Loughborough and Heriot-Watt - and the Office of National Statistics (ONS), financed by the Joseph Rowntree Foundation.
 Our early aim was to establish from a nationally representative sample what are perceived to be the necessities of life, so that different measures of poverty and social exclusion could be developed.
 At this first stage, questions about perceptions of the necessities of life were added to the annual Omnibus survey carried out by ONS.
 This was in June 1999.
 The Omnibus survey is designed by the ONS to provide information for different sponsors, including government departments (ONS, 1999).